 Pohela Boishakh Food

 Observance of Pohela Boishakh has become popular in the cities.
 Early in the morning, people gather under a big tree or on the bank of a lake to witness the sunrise.
 Artists present songs to usher in the new year.
-People from all walks of life wear traditional Bengali attire: young women wear white saris with red borders and adorn themselves with churi bangles, ful flowers, and tip (bindis).
+People from all walks of life wear traditional Bengali attire: young women wear white saris with red borders and adorn themselves with churi bangles, ful flowers, and tips (bindis).
 Men wear white paejama(pants) or lungi(dhoti/dhuti) (long skirt) and kurta (tunic).
-Many townspeople start the day with the traditional breakfast of panta bhat (rice soaked in water), green chillies, onion, and fried hilsa fish.
+Many townspeople start the day with the traditional breakfast of panta bhat (rice soaked in water), green chilies, onion, and fried hilsa fish.